davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

   1. Open BlueJ.
 It might show you the most recently opened project, but that's okay.
   2. Click on the `BlueJ` menu (called `File` menu in Windows) on top.
   3. Select `New Project...`
   4. BlueJ will ask you for a project name.
-You can name it `OrcaCard` or whatever you see fit.
+You can name it `Clock` or whatever you see fit.
   5. Then it asks you for the location to store the project.
 Click `Choose` and I'd put it along with your other projects for this class (hopefully in a Google Drive folder).
   6. Then click `OK`.
 BlueJ will automatically give you a sample class.
 You can remove it, and start clean.